Skip to main content

 NXEDC's Own Brand

 The store's house brand is simply called NXEDC, and it accounts for 19 products in the catalog, the largest single-brand presence on the platform.
-Their own-brand products tend to be accessible entry points: the Fortune ($45) is currently one of the most-clicked items on the platform with a popularity score of 63.07, and the Vibration Drum Bespoke Services ($55) sits close behind.
+Their own-brand products tend to be accessible entry points: the Fortune ($45) is currently one of the most-clicked items on the platform with engagement in the top 0.5% of the catalog, and the Vibration Drum Bespoke Services ($55) sits close behind.

 The NXEDC brand exists to fill gaps that other makers haven't addressed, approachable price points for haptic designs that would otherwise cost $100–$150 elsewhere.
 Think of them as the store's answer to "what if you want to try this before committing to a premium piece?"